kasderooi/libft/README.md

 # libft

-This is a basic string conversion library, it was our first project of the codam curriculum and a good introduction into C and basic programming
+This is a basic string conversion library, it was my first project of the codam curriculum and a good introduction into C and basic programming

 ## Project description